 Subjective measures include questionnaires and sleep diaries.
 If you want to get a quick idea of your sleep difficulties, a validated questionnaire can help.
 The ones that I used during my research were the Insomnia Severity Index (ISI), The Pittsburgh Sleep Quality Index, The Epworth Sleepiness Scale, the Fatigue Severity Scale, the Sleep Hygiene Index, and the Dysfunctional Beliefs About Sleep Scale (DBAS-16).
 I continue to regularly use the ISI and the DBAS-16 to assess and monitor the severity of people’s insomnia in my clinical work that I do at the Melbourne Sleep Disorders Centre.

 A more thorough way to get an understanding of someone’s perceived sleep is by using a sleep diary.
-There are many different sleep diary templates that can be downloaded from the internet and used for free.
-The one that I like the best is the American Academy of Sleep Medicine’s two week sleep diary.
-By getting client’s to graph their sleep visually after getting out of bed each morning, it makes it easy to see clear patterns and potential problems in their two weeks of data.
+Many different sleep diary templates can be downloaded from the internet and used for free.
+The one that I like the best is the American Academy of Sleep Medicine’s two-week sleep diary.
+By getting client’s to graph their sleep visually after getting out of bed each morning, it makes it easy to see patterns and potential problems in their two weeks of data.

-For my research I modified this diary slightly by adding in four boxes on the right side of the diary for more specific recording of the participant’s bedtime, how long it took them to fall asleep at the beginning of the night, how long they were awake for during the night, and the time that they got out of bed in the morning.
+For my research, I modified this diary slightly by adding boxes for the participant’s bedtime, how long it took them to fall asleep at the beginning of the night, how long they were awake for during the night and the time that they got out of bed in the morning.
 Using just these four variables alongside the visual diary, I was then able to calculate an individual’s average time to bed (TTB), their sleep onset latency (SOL), their number of awakenings (NOA), their wake after sleep onset (WASO), their rise time (RT), their time in bed (TIB), their total sleep time (TST) and their sleep efficiency (SE), which is their TST/TIB.
 If filled out thoroughly by a client or participant, it is also possible to look at the impact of medication, caffeine, alcohol, exercise and work on sleep, as well as the timing of each of these variables.

-Now hopefully you can read the instructions as well as the data, but if not I will break down the important information to be gleaned from this chart:
+Now hopefully you can read the instructions as well as the data, but if not I will break down the critical information to be gleaned from this chart:

-- Even though I was not trying to do anything special in relation to my sleep, I was pretty good at sticking to my eight easy steps for good sleep.
+- Even though I was not trying to do anything special concerning my sleep, I was pretty good at sticking to my eight easy steps for good sleep.

 - I only had caffeine once after 1pm, and not at all after 6pm.

-- I woke up on average once per night, but generally had no difficulty in returning to sleep.
-The most times that I recalled waking up was three times, but that was an extremely hot night.
+- I woke up on average once per night but generally had no difficulty in returning to sleep.
+The most times that I recalled waking up was three times, but that was a hot night.

 - I still have a minor delay in my circadian rhythm, which means that I am a little tired upon awakening, but this typically wears off once I shower and have breakfast.